danielwillemsen/SI_pagerank/README.md

 The code has been developed using MATLAB 2019a on Ubuntu 18.04.
 It is not guaranteed that it will function as originally intended for other set-ups.
 In particular, please note that some functions used, especially those pertaining to graph analysis, are not included in older versions of MATLAB.

+To download the data used in the paper, use the script `download_data.sh', or do it manually by following the instructions on top of the script.
+The data is needed to reproduce the plots as in the paper.

-To run and reproduce the results, the following scripts can be used:
+To run and reproduce the results, the following MATLAB scripts can be used:

 ## Pattern Formation
 * `main_patternformation_optimization.m`